How to Apply

 University of Oregon

-Please contact the graduate secretary, Shari Douglas (541-346-4573 or email@example.com), with any questions you may have about the application process.
+Please contact the Graduate Coordinator, Marla Trox (541-346-4573 or firstname.lastname@example.org), with any questions you may have about the application process.

-The admissions committee will begin to review applications beginning January 10th.
+The deadline for applications is January 10th.
 All components of an applicant’s materials (including the statement of purpose, grades, test scores, and reference forms) are considered in roughly equal proportions when evaluating one’s potential for graduate study.
 Successful candidates are typically notified by late March.